WebOfTrustInfo/rwot2-id2020/draft-documents/identity-crisis.md

 ###### Temporary Correlation with Limited Disclosure

 When we attend a music festival, we sometimes receive a disposable, colored bracelet that allows us to purchase alcoholic drinks.
 To get the bracelet, we provide proof that we are at least the minimum legal drinking age to a single, designated agent at the event.
 Then the bracelet allows us to purchase drinks from bartenders throughout the grounds without further use of legal credentials.
-At the point of sale, the bartender can verify that the person ordering a drink has been vetted for the legal age limit by the presence of the bracelet, which can’t be removed without destroying it.
+At the point of sale, the bartender can verify that the person ordering a drink has been vetted for the legal age limit using the presence of the bracelet, which can’t be removed without destroying it.

 This is an example of temporary correlation.
 These bracelets are durable enough to last for as long as a few days and are generally discarded afterward rather than reused; different events use different colors and patterns so it is a challenge for underage drinkers to know before hand what type of bracelet would let them sneak past the age restriction.

 It's also an example of limited disclosure.
 The information contained in the bracelet is minimal: "the wearer has demonstrated proof of age.”
 This restricts the disclosure of potentially risky personally identifiable information, like birth date or address, to the initial point of issuance[9].
 The bartender gets just what they need, just when they need it.

-Bracelets are an inexpensive, privacy enhancing technology that also reduces the time bartenders spend checking IDs — which increases sales and profit and reduces the compliance costs for the venue.
+Bracelets are an inexpensive privacy-enhancing technology that also reduces the time bartenders spend checking IDs — which increases sales and profit and reduces the compliance costs for the venue.
 Not only is it easier to manage than alternative systems, like isolated “beer gardens”, but the bracelets themselves also provide evidence of due care to authorities who regularly punish non-compliant vendors with penalties from $10,000 up to revoking the liquor license.

 *He* Did It!
 ------------